tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 ## Problem Statement

 Tendermint consensus guarantees the following specifications for all heights:
-* agreement -- no two full nodes decide differently.
+* agreement -- no two correct full nodes decide differently.
 * validity -- the decided block satisfies the predefined predicate *valid()*.
-* termination -- all correct full nodes eventually decide.
+* termination -- all correct full nodes eventually decide,

 if the
 faulty validators have at most 1/3 of voting power in the current validator set.
 In the case where this assumption